 Pros and Cons of Awning Windows

 People could say that awning windows have a lot of similarities to casement windows.
 However, instead of opening to the side, these windows will open from the bottom.
 The hinges will also be located near the top instead of at the side.
 As you have read above, awning windows certainly offer plenty of advantages but homeowners must also factor in the few disadvantages before making their decision.
-If you’re interested in installing new windows, reach out to us, we’re more than happy to help!
+If you’re interested in Denver window replacement, reach out to us, we’re more than happy to help!